KabirBose/DSA-Merge-Sort-Visualizer/README.md

 # Objective

 Sorting a given a dataset consisting of an array of product IDs with merge sort, by showing every iteration for the algorithm.
-After each iteration play a sound effect.
+After each iteration a sound effect is played.

 # Documentation